CASE-Association/CASE_keypad/README.md

 You can now solder the switches/encoder.
 Encoder is optional and can only be soldered in either top corner (ONLY ONE).

 ## Keybinds
-  - Download and install VIA Configurator
+  - Download and install [VIA Configurator](https://github.com/the-via/releases/releases) (select .exe for windows)
   - Open VIA and go to File->Import Keymap
-  - Select the via.json file
+  - Select the via.json file from this repo
   - Plug in the keypad

 The keybinds can now be configured.